 15.02 The sole purpose in defining the normal hours of work is to provide the basis for calculating overtime pay and benefits.

+15.03 Rest Periods

-15.03 Employees covered by this Agreement shall normally receive two (2) fifteen (15) minute rest periods in each work period in excess of six (6) consecutive hours, one (1) period to be granted before the meal break and one (1) to be granted after.
+Employees shall normally receive two (2) fifteen (15) minute rest periods in each work period in excess of six (6) consecutive hours, one (1) period to be granted before the meal break and one (1) to be granted after.
 An Employee working a period of more than two (2) hours but less than six (6) hours shall be granted one (1) rest period.
-Rest periods shall be taken at the work site unless otherwise approved by a Senior Official.
+Rest periods shall be taken at the work site unless otherwise approved by their supervisor.
 Rest periods shall not be granted within one (1) hour of commencement or termination of a work period.
-15.04
+15.04 Meal Periods

 A meal period of not less than one-half (1/2) hour and not more than one (1) hour shall be granted to all Employees at approximately the mid-point of each work period that exceeds four (4) hours.
-Such meal periods shall be without pay and at a time and place approved by a Senior Official.
+Such meal periods shall be without pay and at a time and place approved by their supervisor.

-15.05 An Employee who is directed by his Supervisor to remain due to a specific assignment at a station of employment during his meal period shall be provided compensating time off later in the shift or he shall be paid at his normal rate of pay.
-Time worked during such on-duty lunch break shall not contribute towards a fulfillment of the normal hours of work or towards any overtime compensation.
+15.05 An Employee who is directed by their Supervisor to remain due to a specific assignment at a station of employment during their meal period shall be provided compensating time off later in the shift or shall be paid at the applicable overtime rate.

 15.06 Averaging Agreement Work Schedules